lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

     Would it be possible to connect briefly today at your convenience to discuss the clearing repository permissions? do you have a few minutes today to touch base on the clearing repo permissions?
 Thanks!

 Is UAT testing performed in a test environment?
-If yes, how is the test environment maintained and how does APEX make sure it represents the production environment at the time of testing?
+If yes, how is the test environment maintained and how does xxx make sure it represents the production environment at the time of testing?

 "To my knowledge, there is no test environment.
 You should probably confirm with the Finance Department or the person who purchased this service.
 As far as I know, Yonyou provides their service by having users log into their system.
 All services are offered by Yonyou and are not hosted on our end."